kaviya-sivasankar/Java-Simple-Problems/README.md

-# HackerRank Java Solutions
+# Java Simple Problems

-This repository contains my solutions to various HackerRank Java problems.
+This repository contains my solutions to various Java simple problems.

 The goal of this repository is to help me track my progress and assist others in understanding problem-solving techniques in Java.